 The Myoko Akaura ski area is well known for its epic terrain.
 It is divided into two zones called Akakura Onsen (easy) and Akakura Kanko (advanced).
 There is an open freeride policy but do so at your own risk.

 To reach the snowboarding at Myoko Kogen from Tokyo, take the train to Nagano.
 Next, switch to the Shinetsu train to the Myoko Kogen train station.
 From the station, use the public bus or taxi to the resort.
 The best base area is the Akakura Onsen.

 While in the large cities, make sure to use the ATM since ATM machines can be quite hard to find at the resorts (especially ones accepting international cards) and credit cards are rarely accepted.

-Overall, Myoko Kogen is the 19th most popular snowboard & freeride destination of all 22 snowboarding resorts in Japan.
+Overall, Myoko Kogen is the 16th most popular snowboard & freeride destination of all 23 snowboarding resorts in Japan.
 Several of the better snowboarding resorts are nearby Myoko Kogen including Happo One Ski Resort, Naeba Ski Resort, Nozawa Onsen, Shiga Kogen and Kagura Ski Resort.

 Local Contacts: Myoko Kogen 0255-82-2316; Japan National Tourism Office (+81) 3-3201-3331.

 Base Camp: Yours Inn Lodge, Shin Akakura

 GPS: 36.906409, 138.162078